indico/indico-user-docs/user_guide/meetings.md

 Then, click on _Timetable_ on your left, under _Settings_.

-In this page, you will be able to add CONTRIBUTIONS.
+In this page, you will be able to add _Contributions_.
-Contributions can be grouped in different SESSIONS, and each Session can be divided in different BLOCKS, for example a morning block and an afternoon block of your meeting.
+Contributions can be grouped in different _Sessions_, and each Session can be divided in different _Session blocks_, for example a morning block and an afternoon block of your meeting.
 You can add a Contribution either inside or outside a specific Session or Block.

-### Adding a Session block
+### Adding a Session

 Click on “Add new”, and then in “Session block” to create a new _Session_.
 Type in the name and description of your session and choose the duration, for example 1 hour. **Remember** that this will be the default duration for each contribution you will add.

 Once you are finished, **click on Save**.

+### Adding a Session block

-Now, you will be asked to define your first BLOCK.
+Now, you will be asked to define your first Block.
 Type in the title of your first block, in our case “morning”, and then the start time and duration, 1 hour, starting from 11am, for example.

 Click on “Save” to create your first block.

 This is your first BLOCK inside your first SESSION.